aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 You will be hungry again in one hour.

-Last update: Fri Feb 27 05:42:46 2026
+Last update: Sat Feb 28 05:24:44 2026

 ### Let's play! 🎮